leozqi/blog/content/2a/abstract_data_types.md

 +++
-title="250.1 · Abstract data types (ADT)"
+title="Abstract data types (ADT)" date=2024-01-19
-date=2023-09-15
+[taxonomies]
+tags=["ece250", "algorithms"]
 +++

-Everything on a computer is described by a data structure that translates information into arrangements of digital bits.
-We create _abstract data types_ (ADTs) by separating the _internal representation_ of a data structure (how it stores data), and what the data structure _does_ (its API and exposed methods).
+_Abstraction_ is the separation of **interface** with **implementation**.
+An **abstract data type** (ADT) is a data type that is characterized by its operations.

-In this way, ADTs are data types that are defined only by the operations that can be performed on them.
+These are the actions that can be performed on it.

+Each abstract data type has a set of well-defined operations.
+These operations are of two types: to _read_ or _write_ data.
-The details on how ADTs store and make data accessible is hidden from code that uses the type.
+The end result is that the internal details on how ADTs store data and make data accessible are hidden from their users.
-Code that uses ADTs

-## Containers of elements
+## Containers all the way down

-We may describe data structures that serve as containers of elements using ADTs.
+Fundamentally, every data type is a _container_.

+Different containers store different things.
+However, there are a few operations we expect most containers to have.
-There are a set of common operations that are performed on ADTs.
+This is the set of common operations that are performed on ADTs:
-These operations are: [1]

-- Creating a container
+- _Creating_ a container
-- Deleting a container
+- _Deleting_ a container
-- Copying (shallow and deep) a container
+- _Copying_ a container
-- Splitting a container
+- _Splitting_ a container
-- Taking the union of (merging) containers
-- Taking the intersection (identifying common elements) of containers
+- _Merging_ containers

-Common operations on the elements inside a container include: [1]
+We can also perform actions on the items inside a container:

+- _Identifying common items_ in two containers
-- Getting the number of elements contained
+- _Counting_ the number of items
-- Adding a new object into the container
-- Determining if an object is in the container (membership)
+- _Adding_ items
+- _Finding_ an item
-- Removing an object from the container
+- _Removing_ an item

 For example, a `list` is a common construct in many programming languages.
 A list can be wholly described by its methods, the simplest which are: